Membership

 Yvonne Collins, MD

-NMA Region IV Chair
+NMA Region IV Trustee

 Trained at at Cook County Hospital in Obstetrics and Gynecology.
 Gynecologic Oncology Fellowship at Roswell Park Cancer Institute in Buffalo, New York.